cngvl/cngvl/README.md

 # Hey there! 🫡

 Here's a bit about me!
-* I'm a recent bootcamp graduate looking to become a software engineer with a particular interest in medical technology.
+* I'm a recent bootcamp graduate looking to become a software engineer with a particular interest in physiology and medical technology.
-* I enjoy lifting (moderately) heavy weights 🏋️ and swinging around on gymnastic rings!
+* I enjoy lifting (moderately) heavy weights 🏋️ and swinging around on gymnastic rings 🐒
 <br>

 Projects that I'm currently working on 🧱 ...